-- Know the meaning of all the terms highlighted in the text.
+- understand the meaning of all the terms highlighted in the text

-- Be aware of the main processes in an ICT system (sending, receiving, storing, retrieving, manipulating, conveying).
+- demonstrate an awareness of the main processes in an ICT system (sending, receiving, storing, retrieving, manipulating, conveying)

-- Be aware of some of the hardware, software and communication components used in ICT systems.
+- demonstrate an awareness of some of the hardware, software and communication components used in ICT systems

 - Current section: Introduction